 Please write your report in a clear and concise way, including the following in particular:

-The steps you undertook as to reproduce the issue
+- The steps you undertook as to reproduce the issue

 - Objects (as filters or entry fields) possibly involved

-Evidence / Proof of Concept / how to reproduce (video, screenshots if possible)
+- Evidence / Proof of Concept / how to reproduce (video, screenshots if possible)

-Risk or exploitability
+- Risk or exploitability

-offering a solution is highly encouraged but not required
+- Suggesting a solution is highly encouraged but not required

 What to report